ogeesan/bpod-docs-testing/docs/module-serial-interfaces/rotary-encoder-module-serial-interface.md

 The Rotary Encoder Module must be connected to a free serial port on the Bpod state machine.

+!!! important
+    There are two versions of the Rotary Encoder Module with non-overlapping feature sets.
+Both modules are controlled by the `RotaryEncoderModule` class.
+Functions specific to each version are indicated with:

+    - Module v1 only: :one:

+    - Module v2 only: :two:

 ## State Machine Command Interface
 - Byte **255** (reserved): Returns module info to state machine
 - '**L**' (ASCII 76):one:: **Start logging position+time data to the microSD card**.